Crossbell-Box/xLog-mobile/README.md

 ## Contributing

-- Fork
+> We will publish the preview version of the app for testing, and once the PR is merged into the main branch, we will release it to the app store. 🚀

-- PR to `develop` branch
+- Fork it.

-We will test new features on staging branch and release it. 🚀
+- Submit PR to `staging` branch.